 As is often the case in a small town, Sumerduck doesn't have a public transportation system that people use for their commute.

-The education level of Sumerduck citizens is a little higher than the average for US cities and towns: 22.88% of adults in Sumerduck have at least a bachelor's degree.
+The education level of Sumerduck citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.96% of adults 25 and older in Sumerduck have a college degree.

 Sumerduck is a somewhat ethnically-diverse town.
 The people who call Sumerduck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sumerduck residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sumerduck include German, Irish, English, Polish, and Italian.
+Important ancestries of people in Sumerduck include German, English, Irish, Polish, and Scottish.

 The most common language spoken in Sumerduck is English.
 Other important languages spoken here include Spanish and Polish.